Building A Budget With Allocations - All Flexibility Levels

 Requirements

-In the agreement between DCPS and the Department of Defense, JROTC programs must be staffed with two instructors:
+Based on an agreement with the Department of Defense, programs must have two instructors:

 - Senior Instructor (Teacher – JROTC Department Chairman) who is a commissioned officer; and